 When the body’s energetic coherence increases after a Virtual Item is introduced, the item is given a positive score.
 If the body’s energetic coherence decreases, the item is given a negative score.

 Just like a doctor uses a stethoscope to listen to a child’s breathing, ZYTO “listens” to the body’s subtle galvanic skin response using the ZYTO Hand Cradle.
 Through this connection, biocommunication can occur.

 The process of measuring responses as various Virtual Items are introduced to the body includes the following steps.

 Each ZYTO scan begins by measuring the body’s responses to 35 neutral digital signals.
 The median response to this neutral stimulus becomes the range, or the parameter of the body’s response to energetic stimulus in general.
 Once the range is established, the software introduces specific Virtual Items and compares the response to the parameters set in the range.

 Your body’s energetic state is constantly changing.
 For this reason, we measure its coherence before each stimulus is introduced.

-The Virtual Item is a unique digital code representing an actual item—a food, product, service, organ, body system, etc. Just like the flight simulator, these items represent “situations” the body may respond to.
+The Virtual Item is a unique digital code representing an actual item—a food, product, service, organ, body system, etc. Just like a flight simulator mimics flying in real life, these items represent “situations” the body may respond to.